SMrunali/SMrunali/README.md

 ➡️Reporting and Analytics
 ➡️Dashboarding

+---

+- 📂 You can check out some of my work and projects on my GitHub profile.

-💞️ Looking to collaborate on: Data Science & Analysis projects
+- 🌐 Looking to collaborate on: Data Science & Analysis projects

+---

-📫 How to reach me: suryawanshimrunali4344@gmail.com
+📫 How to reach me:

+- 📧 Feel free to reach out to me via email : suryawanshimrunali4344@gmail.com

+- 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/mrunali-suryawanshi-ab8901245).